After The Procedure

-There are cases in which a tongue which looks to have reattached completely, functions much better than it was functioning before the procedure.
+There are cases in which a tongue which looks to have reattached completely but functions much better than it was before the procedure.
 In this instance it is not called reattachment.

 When does a child's "heart tongue" go back to normal?
 Is it a sign of reattachment?